Aminolevulinic acid: Activation of mitochondria

 In humans, 5ALA is a precursor to heme.
-Biosynthesized, 5ALA goes through a series of transformations in the cytosol and finally gets converted to Protoporphyrin IX inside the mitochondria.
-This protoporphyrin molecule chelates with iron in presence of enzyme ferrochelatase to produce Heme.
+Biosynthesized 5ALA goes through a series of transformations in the cytosol, finally being converted to protoporphyrin IX inside the mitochondria.
+This protoporphyrin molecule chelates with iron in presence of enzyme ferrochelatase to produce heme.

-Heme increases the mitochondrial activity thereby helping in activation of respiratory system Krebs Cycle and Electron Transport Chain leading to formation of adenosine triphosphate (ATP) for adequate supply of energy to the body.
+Heme increases the mitochondrial activity thereby helping in activation of respiratory system Krebs cycle and electron transport chain leading to formation of adenosine triphosphate (ATP) for adequate supply of energy to the body.

-Accumulation of Protoporphyrin IX
+Accumulation of protoporphyrin IX

-Cancer cells lack or have reduced ferrochelatase activity and this results in accumulation of Protoporphyrin IX, a fluorescent substance that can easily be visualized.
+Cancer cells lack or have reduced ferrochelatase activity and this results in accumulation of protoporphyrin IX, a fluorescent substance that can easily be visualized.

-Induction of Heme Oxygenase-1 (HO-1)
+Induction of heme oxygenase-1 (HO-1)

-Excess heme is converted in macrophages to Biliverdin and ferrous ions by the enzyme HO-1.
-Biliverdin formed further gets converted to Bilirubin and carbon monoxide.
-Biliverdin and Bilirubin are potent anti oxidants and regulate important biological processes like inflammation, apoptosis, cell proliferation, fibrosis and angiogenesis.
+Excess heme is converted in macrophages to biliverdin and ferrous ions by the enzyme HO-1.
+Biliverdin formed can be further converted to bilirubin and carbon monoxide.
+Biliverdin and bilirubin are potent antioxidants and regulate important biological processes like inflammation, apoptosis, cell proliferation, fibrosis and angiogenesis.